|

 ACADEMIC DEGREES vs. CERTIFICATION

 Consider this thought for a moment: If you don't know the answer to a question, how can you be sure that the answer someone gives you is correct?
 Unless you are knowledgeable in health sciences, you may be in this situation when dealing with a personal trainer.
-For example, if a muscle-bound body-builder tells you that you need protein supplements in order to "bulk up", is he right?
+For example, if a muscle-bound body-builder tells you that you need protein supplements in order to "bulk up," is he right?
+Not necessarily.

-It is important to evaluate the education and training of the person you hire.
 And don't confuse certification with an academic degree.
 Certification is an entirely different recognition than an academic degree.
-For example, most physicians hold both: the MD degree is granted by a college of medicine, but becoming "board-certified" is a process that occurs several years later in a physician's training.
+For example, most physicians hold both: the MD degree is granted by a college of medicine, but becoming "board-certified" occurs several years later in a physician's training.
 It requires an examination-certification process that is separate from the academic program that granted the MD degree.
-Becoming board-certified means that physician has met the standards of practice for that discipline, say, for example, cardiology or neurology.
+Becoming board-certified means that physician has met the standards of practice for that discipline, eg., cardiology, gastroenterology, neurology, etc.

 CERTIFICATION PROGRAMS FOR PERSONAL TRAINERS

 Though not nearly as sophisticated as the medical profession, certification standards for personal trainers have gotten better over the past decade or so.
-Unfortunately, due to an absence of government regulation, many certifying bodies exist.
-Your best bet is to find a trainer who is certified by one of the following groups:
+Unfortunately, due to an absence of government regulation, many (too many!) certifying bodies exist.
+According to the American Council on Exercise (ACE) web site (accessed January 12, 2016), over 300 certification programs currently exist!

 - American College of Sports Medicine (ACSM)